 Occupying a steep hilltop, some 240m above sea level on the west coast of St Kitts, the fortress is an impressive sight and one easily accessible for those visiting the island during a private yacht charter in the Caribbean,

-Today, the fortress is home to a museum displaying a collection of weaponry, military artefacts and other items chronicling the long history of the site, while visitors will also enjoy panoramic views over the Caribbean Sea from the cannon-lined battlements.
+Today, the fortress is home to a museum displaying a collection of weaponry, military artifacts and other items chronicling the long history of the site, while visitors will also enjoy panoramic views over the Caribbean Sea from the cannon-lined battlements.

 The fortress, which forms part of a National Park, was declared a UNESCO World Heritage Site in 1999.

 At the heart of the fortress is the Fort George Citadel, an impressive polygonal structure enclosing a large courtyard.
-Climb up to the walkway above and you will enjoy spectacular views across the sea towards neighbouring islands such as Nevis and St Barts and inland, over the lush rainforests of St Kitts.
+Climb up to the walkway above and you will enjoy spectacular views across the sea towards neighboring islands such as Nevis and St Barts and inland, over the lush rainforests of St Kitts.

 Other restored areas of the fortress that visitors can explore include the guard barracks and powder magazine, while the ruins of the officer's quarters, engineers' quarters, the original lime kilns and several other structures offer a fascinating window into the history of this exceptional complex.